Reading time: 4 minutes

-Many Australian listed companies, the banks, miners and Telstra in particular, are known for paying reliable dividend income, with an average dividend yield of just over 4% over the past 40 years.
+Many Australian listed companies, the banks and big miners in particular, are known for paying reliable dividend income, with an average dividend yield of just over 4% over the past 40 years.

 But dividend yields are even more attractive when franking credits are included, especially for SMSF investors in retirement phase.
 But before we get to that, let’s brush up on franking.